Ergodic theory on coded shift spaces: Flexibility of the Residual Set

 \end{proof}

 Suppose a coded shift $X$ satisfies the assumptions of Lemma \ref{lem:entropy_formula} and has an infinite generating set $\cG$.
-We can enumerate the elements of $\cG$, so that $\cG=\{g_i: i\in \bN\}$.
-Consider coded shifts $X_m$ which are generated by $\{g_1,...,g_m\}$.
-Since no elements have to be added in the closure of the sequential part of $X_m$ these shifts are often easier to control than $X$.
-It follows from the previous lemma that the topological entropy of $X_m$ and the sequential entropy of $X$ are given by $\log \lambda_m$ and $\log \lambda_\ast$ respectively, where $\lambda_m$ and $\lambda_\ast$ satisfy
+We enumerate the elements of $\cG$, so that $\cG=\{g_i: i\in \bN\}$ and consider coded shifts $X_m$ which are generated by $\{g_1,...,g_m\}$.
+Since no elements have to be added in the closure of the concatenation part of $X_m$ these shifts are often easier to control than $X$.
+It follows from the previous lemma that the topological entropy of $X_m$ and the concatenation entropy of $X$ are given by $\log \lambda_m$ and $\log \lambda_\ast$ respectively, where $\lambda_m$ and $\lambda_\ast$ satisfy